dkaiping/lowes-kindergarten/readme.md

+# Mrs. Lowe's Kindergarten class weekly planning
-# Assignments and links for the week of of April 6th
+## Assignments and links for the week of of April 6th
 * [Monday](./Week-04-06-2020/monday.md)
    Some information you want to provide